 Q: What are your plans for new cards or expansions?

-A: We are already hard at work on future
+A: We are actively developing future

 expansions for the Exodus Trading Card Game.
 We have tons of new themes,